 Scenically framed by the Milky Way mountains, Turin is often overlooked in favour of some of its flashier Italian city cousins.
 But with its Parisian-style boulevards, opulent baroque and neoclassical architecture (much of it built after the city became the capital of the Duchy of Savoy in the 16th century and, later, the first capital of a unified Italy) and kitchens that make great use of Piedmont’s bountiful natural larder, it’s worth putting on your must-visit list.

-Espresso is always first on the agenda here, and it’s a good value choice (often they cost just €1 if you order one standing at the bar in one of the city’s many coffee shops).
+Espresso is always first on the agenda in Turin, and it’s a good value choice (often they cost just €1 if you order one standing at the bar in one of the city’s many coffee shops).
 Fuelled up on caffeine, take your time to choose from the plethora of good trattorias, osterias and pizzerias that string the city together (nearby Bra was where the Slow Food movement started and many of Turin’s restaurants follow its principles).

 Kick off an evening in the city at a classically relaxed pace.
 As the sun sets, people gather in Piazza Carignano to listen to buskers and queue up for a Pinguino at Pepino gelateria.
 Established in the 1880s, Pepino is a local institution, so much so that it claims to have invented the chocolate-covered gelato.
 The gelato comes in a myriad flavours here but those in the know go for gianduja (chocolate and hazelnut) or delicate, nostalgic violet.
 It’s worth noting that this is very much in keeping with Turin’s roots as one of Italy’s chocolate capitals.
 Many of the big Italian chocolate brands began in the region (including Ferrero, Caffarel and Ferrero’s Nutella brand) and gianduja, nocciolati and tartufi were invented here.